hexatomic/hexatomic/docs/dev/src/development/setup.md

 mvn -version
 ```

-On Linux, this should produce the following output. the first line is the important one, the other ones may look different, depending on the Linux distribution you use.
+On Linux, this should produce the following output.
+The first line is the important one, the other ones may look different, depending on the Linux distribution you use.

 ```bash
 Apache Maven 3.6.0